 Purchase offer calculation: An offer is calculated based on a few common industry practices.

-Aftermarket repair value (ARV) the purchase price of the home plus the value from renovations.
+Aftermarket repair value (ARV) is the purchase price of the home plus the value from renovations.

 (purchase price) + (renovation value) = ARV